Raise capital, update investors and engage your team from a single platform. Try Visible free for 14 days.

 This post in Hackernoon gives a great example for subject lines:

-You should use this social proof and draft of big brand names when possible.
-This helps your bring some credibility to your unknown startup and de-risk it a touch (you are reaching out cold remember).
+You should use this social proof and draft big brand names when possible.
+This helps you bring some credibility to your unknown startup and de-risk it a touch (you are reaching out cold remember).

 Share your best metrics

 Include 1-2 key metrics about your startup that create some sizzle.
 Some examples depending on your business:

 - $20k in MRR and growing 30% MoM

 - Net Dollar Retention is 130% comprised of customers like Unilever and Amex.

 - Payback is period of 2 months with a CAC of $180.

 - 30,000 active users growing 30% each month

 Related Resource: 6 Metrics Every Startup Founder Should Track

 Use Clear Formatting